-The drug, being developed by Clovis, is currently under investigation as a treatment of metastatic castration-resistant prostate cancer (mCRPC).
-It has already been approved by the U.S. Food and Drug Administration (FDA), under the brand name Rubraca, as a therapy for patients with BRCA-mutated advanced ovarian cancer who have been treated with two or more chemotherapy regimens.
-(BRCA is a protein that helps repair damaged DNA).
-Recent data suggest that the PARP inhibitor could also treat metastatic prostate cancers with BRCA or ATM mutations (ATM is another protein that helps repair damaged DNA), or other mutations in DNA damage-repair genes.
+Rucaparib has already been approved by the U.S. Food and Drug Administration (FDA), under the brand name Rubraca, as a treatment for patients with BRCA-mutated advanced ovarian cancer who have been treated with two or more chemotherapy regimens (BRCA is a gene encoding for a protein that helps repair damaged DNA).

 Clovis is also exploring rucaparib in other solid tumors with BRCA or other DNA-repair gene mutations, including breast, pancreatic, gastroesophageal, bladder, and lung cancers.